 About The Multicore Association

-The Multicore Association provides a neutral forum for vendors interested in, working with, and/or proliferating multicore-related products, including processors, infrastructure, devices, software, and applications.
-The consortium has made freely available its Multicore Communications API (MCAPI), Multicore Resource Management API (MRAPI), and Multicore Task Management (MTAPI) specifications, as well as its Multicore Programming Practices (MPP) guide and Software/Hardware Interface for Multi-Many Core (SHIM).
-Further information is available at www.multicore-association.org.
+The Multicore Association provides a neutral forum for vendors who are interested in, working with, and/or proliferating multicore-related products, including processors, infrastructure, devices, software, and applications.
+The organization has working groups currently focused on: Multicore Virtualization, Multicore Communications, Multicore Programming Practices (MPP), and Tools Infrastructure (TIWG).